Glossary

 Sports for development

 Sports for development (also referred to as SfD or S4D) can be defined as the intentional use of sports, physical activity, and play to attain specific developmental goals.
 It emphasizes the role of physical activity in promoting health and well-being.
+It also acts as an umbrella term for concepts like ‘Sports for Peace and Development.’

 Source: https://www.sportanddev.org/

-Sports For Employment
+Sports For employment

-There has been growing recognition from governments and practitioners of the potential for sport to contribute to economic development and (youth) employability…There is an understanding that sports can provide an attractive and interactive setting that allows for experiential learning and the development of knowledge and skills that are considered essential in the job market.
+There has been growing recognition from governments and practitioners of the potential for sport to contribute to economic development and (youth) employability.
+There is an understanding that sports can provide an attractive and interactive setting that allows for experiential learning and the development of knowledge and skills that are considered essential in the job market.

 Source: https://encyclopedia.pub/

-Value Education through sports
+Values Education through Sport